dapperfu/python_CANape/README.md

 # Examples

-*(pseudo python)*

     import CANape
     canape = CANape.CANape()

-    # CANape can be initialized via the init(), init2(), init3(), init4(), or init5() functions.
-    # Any one of these functions can be used to initialize CANape depending upon need.
-    # Each function requires a different set of parameters that need to be passed in.
-    # If Asap3Init5 is being used, the function can be called like this:
+CANape can be initialized via the init(), init2(), init3(), init4(), or init5() functions.
+Any one of these functions can be used to initialize CANape depending upon need.
+Each function requires a different set of parameters that need to be passed in.
+If init5 is being used, the function can be called like this:

     canape.init5(timeout = 20000,
                  m_WorkingDir = r"C:\Vector\Data\Experiment1",
                  fifo_size = 1000,